nexusformat/definitions/impatient/NXImpatient.rst

    of the file.
 Usual practice is to use a pattern like facilityname_fieldname which is unlikely to collide with fields that are added to the NeXus definition in the future.
 #.
-The data item is off general interest and should be added to NeXus.
+The data item is of general interest and should be added to NeXus.
    Then suggest a name and document what this really is what you suggest.
    Forward this information to the NeXus International Advisory Committee.
    Usually such suggestion are accepted quickly when they are sensible.